Spinach Baked Eggs

 Spinach Baked Eggs may sound plain, but they’re definitely are anything but that!
 Eggs are baked in delicious and flavorful creamed spinach and topped with Parmesan cheese.
 Serve with garlic toast for a special brunch or #meatfree dinner.

 I am obsessed.
-No. I didn’t share this obsession with the #SundaySupper Instagram challenge.
+No. I didn’t share this obsession with the Instagram challenge.
 For that obsession post, I shared my most recent obsession, but you’ll just have to look and see what that is.
 This obsession is with baked eggs.
 I have no idea why.
 I saw something about coddled eggs and just ran with it.
+Baked eggs or coddled eggs are great for breakfast or brunch.
+They go well with pumpkin muffins or this delicious baked hootenanny recipe.

 And, this is where I’m heading.
 This is the second version of baked eggs I’ve made.
-The first one was amazing and I hope you check it out here.
+The first one was amazing and I hope you check mushroom cheddar baked eggs.
 I love the mushrooms, cheddar, and the tomatoes.
 It was my first attempt at baked eggs based off the idea that almost all countries and cuisines use eggs.
 Either for breakfast, lunch, or dinner; almost every country in the world eats eggs!
 I’m trying to cook a recipe from each of them.

 It seems like my fails turn into other recipes that inspire other recipes.
 Because, you see, that recipe was supposed to be a green style shakshuka (still on the menu to make at some point).
 But, for some reason, I didn’t have enough spinach to make the shakshuka style egg dish.
 So, I turned it into the creamed spinach recipe which truly tasted amazing.
 I hope you try it.